VitalijusNi/SelfEducational/README.md

 My last project Warriors.py  -
 Made 2 warrior object and made them fight till death.
 Right now trying to upgrade.To make 4 warriors  and they would choose randomly a target to attack.
 Like it would be in arena.

-Right now, continue to learn more deeply about object programming in Python.
+Right now, continue to learn more deeply about object oriented programming in Python.